phase2/oa_discussion/README.md

 If something like Mollum is really needed, normal Drupal comments can still be enabled, although Mollum has been shown to actually cause more spam in some cases.
 In general, anonymous replies and comments should not be allowed on sites.
-If public comments/replies are needed, use the <a [Open Atrium Wiki (oa_wiki)](http://github.com/phase2/oa_wiki) content type with comments and Disqus installed rather than using Discussions.
+If public comments/replies are needed, use the [Open Atrium Wiki (oa_wiki)](http://github.com/phase2/oa_wiki) content type with comments and Disqus installed rather than using Discussions.